cyclus/cyclus/README.rst

 Building and Installing Cyclus
 ******************************

-The Cyclus code requires the following software and libraries.
-In order to facilitate future compatibility with multiple platforms, Cyclus is built using `CMake <http://www.cmake.org>`_.
+In order to facilitate future compatibility with multiple platforms, Cyclus is built using `CMake`_.
+A full list of the Cyclus package dependencies is show below:

 ====================   ==================
 Package                Minimum Version